 The Comedown from Vyvanse

-Another especially dangerous aspect of stimulant addiction is the comedown or crash after the use of amphetamines.
+Another hazardous aspect of stimulant addiction is the comedown or crash after the use of amphetamines.
 Because the drug often creates a feeling of euphoria when used, the comedown is an extreme opposite.
 The crash is especially hard for those dealing with emotional pain or mental illness.
 Amplified feelings of anxiety, depression, fatigue, and apathy are common amongst those crashing from an amphetamine binge.

 Is There Medical Detox for Amphetamine Withdrawal?